TomConlin/Semantic_Exchange_Format/README.md

 We can not know all of the leaf/data node values in advance, but we can and must externally predefine, label and type every internal node and edge.

-Explicitly noteing here that a node may only exist exactly once on any path in a tree.

 Directed rooted trees can also be seen as unordered lists of unordered lists.